 "Hey, who is that guy?" asks Jackie Nicklaus, pointing to the TV and the image of a middle-age golfer in a yellow shirt holing a curling 22-foot putt for birdie on the 11th hole at Augusta National.

 Jackie gives his dad, who is plopped on the living-room sofa next to him, a playful nudge with an elbow.
 Jack Nicklaus doesn't budge.
 He is watching the big screen, rapt.
-The Nicklaus men have a rare weekday afternoon to kill, and they're viewing, for the first time together, the complete CBS Sunday broadcast of the back nine of the 1986 Masters, which in April becomes 25 years distant.
+The Nicklaus men have a rare weekday afternoon to kill, and they're viewing, for the first time together, the complete CBS Sunday broadcast of the back nine of the 1986 Masters.

 For two sports junkies, this is as good as it gets.
 Snacks are scattered about Jack's comfortable North Palm Beach home.
 Barbara Nicklaus is wandering in and out, asking the guys periodically if they need anything.
 The family dog, Bunker, a chocolate Labradoodle, is slumbering nearby, head on his paws.
 A few friends are over and are quiet, eager to hear what the video can pry loose from Jack's considerable memory.